PowerShell/vscode-powershell/README.md

 - Go to Definition of cmdlets and variables
 - Find References of cmdlets and variables
 - Document and workspace symbol discovery
+- Launch online help for the symbol under the cursor using `Ctrl+F1`
 - Local script debugging and basic interactive console support!

 ## Example Scripts